Reference

 -s, --silent Suppress progress messages (errors are still shown).

--a, --always Always generate a trivial test file for headers without doctests.
+-a, --always Always generate a trivial test file even if no test blocks are found.

 -p, --prefix PREFIX Filename prefix for generated test files (default: doxy_).